-1. Standards
+2. Standards

-- (1) Local Government employees are expected to give the highest possible standard of service to the public, and where it is part of their duties, to provide appropriate advice to councillors and fellow employees with impartiality.
+- 1.1 Employees are expected to give the highest possible standard of service to the public, and where it is part of their duties, to provide appropriate advice to councillors and fellow employees with impartiality.
 Employees will be expected, through agreed procedures and without fear of recrimination, to bring to the attention of the appropriate level of management any deficiency in the provision of service.
-Employees must report to the appropriate manager any impropriety or breach of procedure. - (2) Employees are expected to undertake their duties on the basis of mutual trust, respect and courtesy.
+Employees must report to the appropriate manager any impropriety or breach of procedure. - 1.2 Employees are expected to undertake their duties on the basis of mutual trust, respect and courtesy.
 Conduct which undermines the satisfactory working of the establishment and is not in accordance with these principles will give rise to disciplinary action which could include dismissal.

-2. Disclosure of Information
+3. Disclosure of Information

-- (1) It is generally accepted that open government is best.
-The law requires that certain types of information must be available to Members, auditors, government departments, service users and the public.
-The Council itself may decide to be open about other types of information.
-Employees must be aware the types of information which are open and which are not.
-Managers must ensure their employees are well briefed on these matters.
-Employees must make themselves aware of their responsibilities under the Data Protection Act.
-If there is any doubt advice should be sought from the Data Protection Officer, Legal Services or Governance. - (2) Employees should not use any information obtained in the course of their employment for personal gain or benefit, nor should they pass it on to others who might use it in such a way.
-Any particular information received by an employee from a Councillor, which is personal to that Councillor and does not belong to the Council should not be divulged by the employee without the prior approval of that Councillor, except where such disclosure is required or sanctioned by the law. - (3) No employee shall communicate to the public the proceedings of any Council meeting from which the public are excluded, nor the contents of any document or other information relating to such a meeting, unless required by law or expressly authorised to do so by the Chief Executive Officer, Director or Assistant Director. - (4) Employees should not communicate information acquired at work to the press, TV or radio without specific authority from a Heads of Service or Director.
+2.1 The law requires that certain types of information must be available to members, auditors, government departments, service users and the public.
+The Authority itself may decide to be open about other types of information.
+Employees must be aware of the types of information which are open and which are not.
+Heads of Service must ensure their employees are well briefed on these matters.
+Employees must make themselves aware of their responsibilities under the General Data Protection Regulation.
+If there is any doubt advice should be sought from the Data Protection Officer or Legal Services.

+- 2.3 Employees should not use any information obtained in the course of their employment for personal gain or benefit, nor should they pass it on to others who might use it in such a way.
+Any particular information received by an employee from a councillor which is personal to that councillor and does not belong to the Authority should not be divulged by the employee without the prior approval of that councillor, except where such disclosure is required or sanctioned by the law. - 2.4 No employee shall communicate to the public the proceedings of any Council meeting from which the public are excluded, nor the contents of any document or other information relating to such a meeting, unless required by law or expressly authorised to do so by an Officer with the appropriate authority. - 2.5 Employees should not communicate information acquired at work to the press, TV or radio without specific authority from a Heads of Service or Director.
 Where an employee communicates with the media in a capacity other than as an employee, the employee should make it clear that he/she is speaking for him/herself and should not name the authority.

-3. Political Neutrality
+4. Political neutrality

-- (1) Employees serve the Council as a whole.
-It follows they must serve all Councillors and not just those of the controlling group, and must ensure that the individual rights of all Councillors are respected. - (2) Subject to the Council's conventions, employees may also be required to advise political groups.
+- 3.1 Employees serve the Authority as a whole.
+It follows they must serve all councillors and not just those of the controlling group, and must ensure that the individual rights of all councillors are respected. - 3.2 Subject to the Authority's conventions, employees may also be required to advise political groups.
 They must do so in ways that do not compromise their political neutrality.
-Guidance is contained within the Member/Officer Protocol and may also be obtained from Legal Services or Governance. - (3) Employees, whether or not politically restricted, must follow every lawful expressed policy of the Council and must not allow their own personal or political opinions to interfere with their work. - (4) Political assistants appointed on fixed term contracts in accordance with the Local Government and Housing Act 1989 are exempt from the standards set in paragraphs 3(1) to 3(3).
+Guidance is contained within the Member/Officer Protocol and may also be obtained from Legal Services. - 3.3 Employees, whether or not politically restricted, must follow every lawful expressed policy of the Authority and must not allow their own personal or political opinions to interfere with their work. - 3.4 Political assistants appointed on fixed term contracts in accordance with the Local Government and Housing Act 1989 are exempt from the standards set in paragraphs 3.1 to 3.3.

-4. Relationships
+5. Relationships

-(1) Councillors
+4.1 Councillors